-The Open University
+The Open University since 2006

 Alternatively you can skip the navigation by pressing 'Enter'.

-By the end of this study unit, you should be able to:
+After completing this course, you should be able to:

 - understand the ways in which society can disable people